 I’ll save you the details.
 After a lot of sweat and profanity, I made it to the top of the mountain.
 And that’s when I learned something new about Montana: they have red dirt!
 (The inner baseball player in me geeked out.)

 What was even cooler is that this trail took me down 5 miles of single-track, red dirt trail.
 I felt like I was in Arizona flying down a mountain while at the same time, I saw snow-capped peaks in the distance.

 Apollo also took a beating on this trip.
 The dry dirt and rocks kicked up a lot of debris on my way down and I could feel the bolts on the bike slowly loosening.
 After the day, I treated him to a chain cleaning and of course, a huckleberry milkshake.

 The rain came again last night, but this time I had learned from previous mistakes.
 I was dry (mostly) and was ready to take on the day.

 But, I had to keep my eye on the weather.
-The storm brought some of the loudest thunder I had ever heard and the lightening looked like camera flashes brightening up my tent.
-Seeing firsthand how violent these storms could be, I didn’t love the thought of being uphill at 6 thousand feet when one of these hit.
+The storm brought some of the loudest thunder I had ever heard and the lightning looked like camera flashes brightening up my tent.
+Seeing firsthand how violent these storms could be, I didn’t love the thought of being uphill at six thousand feet when one of these hit.

-Fortunately the rain held off, even though it felt threatening all day.
+Fortunately, the rain held off, even though it felt threatening all day.
 Aside from that though, I won’t bore you with any uneventful stories.
-Sure , there was a hill to climb today, but there’s a new mountain to climb everyday.
+Sure, there was a hill to climb today, but there’s a new mountain to climb every day.
 And this one didn’t have a fun view or lake like the last.
 There wasn’t even a dog to pet in town.
-Disappointing as it was, it was a nice little reminder that some days are a grind and you got to be patient for the reward.
+Disappointing as it was, it was a nice little reminder that some days are a grind and you have to be patient for the reward.